sigsum/log-go/doc/rate-limit.md

 ```
 key <key hash> <limit>
 ```
-The key hash is the hash of the public key used to verify the leaf signature in the request.
+The key hash is the hex-encoded hash of the public key used to verify the leaf signature in the request.

 ### Allowed domains